 - Showing manners and respect

-Using our Faith First religion resources, we learn about the birth and life of Jesus, God’s Law of Love, the Eucharist, and the Resurrection.
+Using our Christ Our Life religion resources, we learn about the birth and life of Jesus, God’s Law of Love, the Eucharist, and the Resurrection.
 First graders learn to pray together in the classroom all year long; they also participate in school Masses.
 We study Church doctrine through the stories and parables about Creation, Jesus, Mary and the Holy Family.
 We help the children to develop their Christian morality by respecting others and living according to God’s way.

 First graders recognize and observe Catholic traditions throughout the liturgical calendar: All Saints’ Day, Advent, Christmas, Lent, Easter, Mary’s Month and Pentecost.
 Our children learn to put faith into action by participating in Christian service projects, which reach out to others within the local area and the world community.